CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 ## Making Requests As Jeff
 If you have not used Swagger much, the last few steps might have seemed like a chore, but we hope you made it.
 We will cover scripting the creation of roles and permissions in a future guide to take the sting out of it.

 We are now ready to make some requests as Jeff.
-Open the Cisco MSX Portal in an incognito browser window and login in a "jeff" with password "Password@1".
+Open the Cisco MSX Portal in an incognito browser window and login in a `jeff` with password `Password@1`.

 Once you logged in navigate to the Hello World Service Swagger documentation [(help me)](../01-msx-developer-program-basics/04-using-the-swagger-documentation.md).